US STOCKS-Wall Street futures rise ahead of inflation data; chip stocks rally

 All three major U.S. indexes are on track to end the week marginally higher, supported by Big Tech earnings, hopes that the Fed's monetary policy tightening was ending and the world's largest economy was heading for a soft landing.

-Ford MotorF.N shed 2.2% after Chief Executive Jim Farley outlined a change in the automaker's product strategy, slowing the ramp-up of money-losing EVs, shifting investment to its commercial vehicle unit and citing plans to quadruple sales of gas electric hybrids over the next five years.
+Ford MotorF.Nslid 1.0% after Chief Executive Jim Farley outlined a change in the automaker's product strategy, slowing the ramp-up of money-losing EVs, shifting investment to its commercial vehicle unit and citing plans to quadruple sales of gas electric hybrids over the next five years.

+Exxon MobilXOM.N fell 0.9% after the oil giant posted a 56% slump in quarterly profit, while peer ChevronCVX.N shed 2.4% after saying that its annual production forecast was near the low-end of its previously estimated range.

 NYSE FANG+ heads for slim weekly gains https://tmsnrt.rs/3QbkjeE